-This year, the tradition continues with this year's list of 2018 MTV Movie & TV Award nominees (see below) announced on Thursday, May 3, 2018.
-Coming up, watch for the awards show to be televised on MTV on Monday, June 18, 2018 beginning at 9:00 PM ET live from the Barker Hangar in Santa Monica.
+This year, the tradition continued with this year's list of 2018 MTV Movie & TV Award nominees (see below) announced in May, followed by the awards show televised on MTV on Monday, June 18, 2018 beginning at 9:00 PM ET live from the Barker Hangar in Santa Monica.

-Meanwhile, keep it here for updates including a complete list of presenters, performers, and ultimate winners at this year's MTV Movie & TV Awards.
+Just up ahead, check out the complete ultimate winners at this year's MTV Movie & TV Awards.

 All about the MTV Movie & TV Awards